jsturtevant/jsturtevant.github.io/_posts/2014-07-31-awaiting-the-block.markdown

   making the web service call you could end up in a blocked state.

 ## Blocked
- Take a look at the code below from a click even on a simple WinForms app created for testing.
+ Take a look at the code below from a click even on a simple WinForms app.
 What do you think will happen to the responsiveness of the form?

 {% highlight csharp %}